wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labelled *enhancement*.

 == Changelog ==

+= 2.1.3 =
+* Added: the `screen_icon` key for the post type argument array that can set the screen icon of the post type pages.
+* Added: the `fAllowExternalSource` key for the `image` and `media` field types that enables to set external URLs via the media uploader.
+* Added: the `media` field type.
+* Added: the `arrCaptureAttributes` key to save additional attributes of the image selected via the media uploader.
+* Tweaked: the image fields' preview images to have the maximum width of 600px.
+* Added: the ability to select multiple image files for repeatable fields.
+* Added: the WordPress 3.5 uploader for the image field type.
+* Fixed: a bug that an image URL could not be inserted from the `From URL` tab of the image uploader.
+* Added: the `fRepeatable` key to the `text`,`textarea`, `image`, `date`, `color`, and `file` field types that make the fields to be repeatable.

 = 2.1.2 - 11/3/2013 =
 * Added: the 'vRich' key to the `textarea` field type that enables rich text editor.